msuarjmand/Modeling-a-bi-objective-multi-skilled-project-scheduling-problem-/README.md

 Please refer to our [paper](https://civilica.com/doc/669054/) for detailed values.

+## Contact
+If there are any questions, please feel free to contact the author: Masoud Arjmand (m.arjmand@ut.ac.ir).

 ## Meta-heuristic Algorithms

 The following algorithms are employed to solve the problem: